arnavs/FractalU/README.md

   * Week 1: Setup and Tooling
     - GitHub and Git
-    - The Julia Language
+    - The Julia language
     - VSCode
+    - Math refresher
+        * Probability and expectations
+        * Maximization
-  * Week 2:
+  * Week 2: Bayes, Nash, and Beyond
+    - What's a game?
+What's an equilibrium?
+    - Bayes' Law and its implications
+        * Aumann's Agreement Theorem
+        * Convergence to Nash
+    - Alternatives
+        * Cognitive distortions (correlation neglect, overconfidence, etc.)
+        * ``Wanting to believe''
   * Week 3:
-  * Week 4:
+  * Week 4: Persuasion, Communication, and Lying
   * Week 5:
   * Week 6:
   * Week 7: